Let's Go! (residency): Background

-In March 2019, during an interview on the red carpet of the Keep Memory Alive's 'Power Of Love Gala' Twain announced the idea of a return to Las Vegas, after the end of her Now Tour in 2018.
+In March 2019, during an interview on the red carpet of the Keep Memory Alive's 'Power of Love Gala' Twain announced the idea of a return to Las Vegas, after the end of her Now Tour in 2018.
 The singer watched several shows, including Gwen Stefani's Vegas performance at Zappos Theater and said: "I'll be singing somewhere, I wonder where this is going to be".
 During the same interview, Twain said she expected to announce the new show in June 2019.

 On June 17, 2019, the singer appeared on Good Morning America to announce her second two-year Las Vegas residency, "Let's Go!".
 According to a press release, Twain is the creative director of the residency, which takes inspiration from her classic music videos and her 2018 tour.
-The residency's title is a play on the opening line of one of Twain's most famous songs, "Man!
-I Feel Like a Woman!"I get to settle down with a great production and have a party, so I'm gonna theme the show after a party.
+The residency's title is a play on the opening line of two of Twain's most famous songs, "Man!
+I Feel Like A Woman!" and "I'm Gonna Getcha Good!"
+I get to settle down with a great production and have a party, so I'm gonna theme the show after a party.
 It's time to party!"
 Twain told ET Canada.
 Ticket sales started on June 21 at 10AM PT, though pre-sales available on June 20.
 Ticket prices started at $60 plus taxes and fees, and $1 from each ticket is donated to Twain's children-focused charity, Shania Kids Can.

-The show will run at the Zappos Theater at Planet Hollywood Resort & Casino, and all shows will begin at 8PM.
-The shows are currently scheduled through December 2020.
-Shania Twain announced her residency is a two-year run at Good Morning America.
+All shows took place at the Zappos Theater at Planet Hollywood Resort & Casino.

 Following her March 14, 2020 show, further set dates were postponed until further notice due to the COVID-19 pandemic.